Jason2Brownlee/blog/content/posts/llm-beta-readers.md

 I upload the entire text, give them a detailed persona and books they like that are like my story and then ask for good/bad/etc feedback on each part/act/chapter/etc.

-The persona's are coarse-grained.
+The personas are coarse-grained.
 More "people who like these books and movies..." rather than a specific personal history.

 I used thinking models, specifically I tried grok3+thinking and gpto1.

-They so many nice things, it's hard to focus on what they think needs work.
+They say so many nice things ("oh wow, you really like it?"), it's hard to focus on what they think needs work.
 I need to turn up the critical, and make the feedback more specific.

 Thankfully, I can ask another chat instance about how to do that :)

 There are many things to try.

 The first thing is to get more feedback on things I know have a problem, based on a gut reaction from a fresh read-through.

+I am beta reader #1, and I know exactly when something is not right or boring or confusing.
+I start skimming.
+[Cut (or change) the boring](/blog/posts/remove-boring/).

 Next, a good piece of advice is to ask about specific structural elements: